United States House Select Committee on Assassinations: Formation

 In September 1976, the United States House of Representatives voted 280–65 to establish the Select Committee on Assassinations (HSCA) in order to investigate the assassinations of John F. Kennedy and Martin Luther King Jr.

 Meeting of the House Select Committee on Assassinations.
 Rep. Burke (upper left), Rep. Fauntroy (second from upper left), and Rep. Stokes (fifth from upper left), listen to witness testimony.

 The committee was both controversial and divided among itself.
 The first chairman, Thomas N. Downing of Virginia, retired in January 1977 and was replaced by Henry B. Gonzalez on February 2, 1977.
 Gonzalez and Chief Counsel Richard A. Sprague had irreconcilable disagreements over control of the committee, budget, and investigative techniques, ending with Gonzalez's resignation.
 Sprague also resigned, in part to increase the chances of Congress voting to reconstitute the HSCA for the new two-year congressional term.
 Sprague's like-minded deputy Robert K. Tanenbaum similarly resigned shortly thereafter.
 Louis Stokes replaced Gonzalez as chairman, and G. Robert Blakey was appointed as Chief Counsel and Staff Director to replace Sprague.

+Former New York police detective and organized crime expert Ralph Salerno was brought on as a consultant in the investigation of organized crime and its relation to the Kennedy assassination.
+In this capacity he produced a report for the committee.